harinishanmugasundharam/harinishanmugasundharam/README.md

 # Hi there, I'm Harini 👋

-### Data Analyst | BFSI Reporting & Data Quality
+Data Analyst
 <img align="right" width="370" height="290" src="https://i.pinimg.com/originals/47/f0/34/47f0342cec72b800463bf003eac1257e.gif">

-- 📊 Currently working as a **Data Analyst at HDB Financial Services**, in the BFSI domain
+- 📊 Currently working as a **Data Analyst at HDB Financial Services**, in the BFSI domain.
-- 🔍 Focused on data cleaning, validation, reconciliation, MIS reporting, KPI tracking, and dashboard development
+- 🔍 Focused on data cleaning, validation, reconciliation, MIS reporting, KPI tracking, and dashboard development.
-- 🛠️ Working daily with **SQL, Tableau, Tableau Prep, and MS Excel**
+- 🛠️ Working daily with **SQL, Tableau, Tableau Prep, and MS Excel**.
-- 🌱 Building depth in **Python/Pandas** for analytics workflows
-- 🤝 Open to connecting with data & BI professionals, and anyone building in BFSI-adjacent spaces
+- 🤝 Open to connecting with data & BI professionals, and anyone building in BFSI-adjacent spaces.

 - 🌟 All of my projects are available at
   [